 - Most types of debt are written off when you’re discharged from bankruptcy, normally after a year.

-Going bankrupt could cost you £655 or more if you use a solicitor, although using a solicitor isn’t necessary.
+Going bankrupt could cost you £680.
 Your name and bankruptcy details will be published on the national register of bankruptcies, called the Individual Insolvency Register.
+Now only processed online.

 Debt Relief Orders (DRO)

 This is one way to deal with your debts if you don’t own your own home, don’t have much spare income, and your debts are £30,000 or less.